saarzeev/WebMiningAss2/README.md

 the model will be saved at the same place.

 ## Authors:

-Ilan Pogrebinsky
-Nofar Turteltaub
+  - Nofar Turteltaub
-Saar Guttman
+  - Saar Guttman